Skip to main content

 Run cross-border checks on a separate track from income-tax form flow.
 Form 8938 and FBAR (FinCEN Form 114) are not the same process, and FBAR is not filed with the IRS.
 When FBAR applies, the IRS states a $10,000 aggregate foreign-account trigger, a due date of April 15, and an automatic extension to October 15.

-Before you rely on any summary, add this note to the file: Add current guidance scope and effective date after verification.
-Apply it especially to Form 1099-DA and broker-reporting changes for transactions on or after January 1, 2025.
+Before you rely on any summary, verify the current guidance scope and effective date against official IRS/source records or advisor records.
+Apply that check especially to Form 1099-DA and broker-reporting changes for transactions on or after January 1, 2025.
 Final regulations are noted as effective February 28, 2025, with basis reporting updates for covered securities noted for 2026 and beyond.

 Start the filing work with complete records, not open forms.
 Do not open Form 8949, Schedule D, or your tax software until your records are complete, reconciled, and decision-ready.
 The IRS flow is records first, then gain and loss calculation, then basis, then form mapping.
 If return type, ownership, basis support, or proceeds mapping is unclear, pause and route it to review instead of estimating.